thedevd/interview-experience/ciena/README.md

 #### Level 4 (In-person)
 * For this round I had to travel to thier Pune office.
 (The company had arranged the tickets and transport to reach Pune's office and return ticket.
 * In this round, I was interviewed by a Senior person and Manager at Pune's office.
 The conversation was based on Java/testing.

+#### Level 5 (HR)
+* I was a personal assesment kind of interview, where HR wanted to know my commitement and willing to work in Ciena.